-Those couple days later it is occuring to me that I think I was afraid I wouldn’t’ like Tripio anymore.
+Those couple days later it is occurring to me that I think I was afraid I wouldn’t like Tripio anymore.
 Tripio arriving as a real book was like your best friend from high school or college dropping by after not seeing you in twenty years.
 Would you still like him or her ?
 Would he or she like you?
 I wanted to retrieve the journals I kept while writing Tripio and find the entries that I wrote in which I was excited about the creation of Tripio.
-I wanted to find the passage I wrote when I knew Tripio was great and I was doing all I could to write a unique and wonderful book.
+I wanted to find the passage I wrote when I knew Tripio was great.
+I knew was doing all I could to write a unique and wonderful book.
 I did not.
 I simply went about my work week.
 I let some friends a family know that the proof copies were in my possession and that was about it.

 “May I help who’s next?”